 James begins his letter by describing himself as a “slave of God and of the Lord Jesus Christ.”
 In chapter 2 verse 1, he speaks of Jesus Christ not only as Lord, but as “our Lord Jesus Christ, the Lord of glory” (KJV, ESV) or as “Our glorious Lord Jesus Christ.”
 (NASB, HSCB, NIV).
 This is already rather exalted language.
-No one else in all of scripture is referred to as the “Lord of Glory” but Jesus, and whenever the “Glory of the Lord” is elsewhere spoken of, the “Lord” is always God.
-One cannot even really imagine the great king David or the great prophet Moses or even unfallen Adam in Eden with dominion over all the earth being called “the Lord of Glory.”
-Even by itself this terminology should at least be enough to give one serious pause for consideration.
-The main thing here, however, is to simply recognize that to James, Jesus is the Lord, and in a very serious, central, and meaningful way.
+No one else in all of Scripture is referred to as the “Lord of Glory” but Jesus, and whenever the “Glory of the Lord” is elsewhere spoken of, the “Lord” is always God.
+One cannot imagine even the great king David or the great prophet Moses or even unfallen Adam in Eden with dominion over all the earth being called “the Lord of Glory.”
+Even by itself, this terminology should at least be enough to give one serious pause for consideration.
+The main thing here, however, is simply to recognize that to James, Jesus is the Lord, and in a very central and meaningful way.
 This is important context to have in mind as we look at our key passage in James chapter 5, picking up in verses 7-9:

 “Therefore be patient, brethren, until the coming of the Lord.
 The farmer waits for the precious produce of the soil, being patient about it, until it gets the early and late rains.
 You too be patient; strengthen your hearts, for the coming of the Lord is near.
 Do not complain, brethren, against one another, so that you yourselves may not be judged; behold, the Judge is standing right at the door.”

-Note here that these Christians are being urged to endure their trials and suffering now in eager anticipation of the “coming of the Lord” and are immediately after told again, “the coming of the Lord is near” James does not exclusively use the word “Lord” for Jesus only.
-God the Father is referred to as Lord in James 3:9 1 and it is used several other times generally for God in a manner that would be assuming our conclusion up front to say here were references to Jesus.
-However, in this context of the imminent and anticipated coming of the Lord in which the believer is to await in hope, the context here is plainly the Lord Jesus of whom James referred to previously.
-It is Jesus who is coming again, Jesus whose coming we are to be expecting, and it is Jesus coming in which we place our hope.
-So in this context, “The Lord” being referred to is “The Lord Jesus Christ.”
+Note here that these Christians are being urged to endure their trials and suffering now in eager anticipation of the “coming of the Lord” and are told again immediately afterward, “the coming of the Lord is near.”
+James does not exclusively use the word “Lord” for Jesus only.
+God the Father is referred to as Lord in James 3:91 and it is used several other times generally for God in a manner that would be assuming our conclusion up front to say were definitely references to Jesus.
+However, in this context of the imminent and anticipated coming of the Lord in which the believer is to await in hope, the subject here is plainly the Lord Jesus of whom James referred to previously.
+It is Jesus who is coming again, Jesus whose coming we are to be expecting, and it is Jesus' coming in which we place our hope.
+So in this context, “The Lord” mentioned here is “The Lord Jesus Christ.”
 This claim, so far, is uncontroversial and by itself proves nothing, but it is important to note before reading on that the Lord in this context is Jesus.
 Now let us continue through verses 10-11 keeping that in mind: